Topological superconductivity with large Chern numbers in a ferromagnetic metal-superconductor heterostructure: Introduction

-Recently, there have been considerable progress in the experimental realization of layered or van der Waals (vdW) materials\cite{huang2017layer,song2018giant,gong2017discovery,wang2018electric,fei2018two,deng2018gate} and their heterostructures, such as the FGT/superconductor hybrid systems\cite{hu2023long}, $\rm{CrO_2}$/superconductor heterostructures\cite{keizer2006spin,zhang2020tunable} and $\rm{CrBr_3/NbSe_2}$ heterostructures\cite{kezilebieke2020topological,kezilebieke2021electronic,kezilebieke2022moire}.
-In these heterostructures, a strong superconducting proximity effect has been confirmed on the surface of the ferromagnetic metal, thereby raising the interesting possibility of topological superconducting surface states.
-Previous first principle calculations predict considerable intrinsic spin-orbit coupling in the ferromagnetic metal\cite{kim2018large,alghamdi2019highly}.
-Meanwhile, Rashba spin-orbit tunneling between the ferromagnetic metal and the superconductor is unavoidable due to the inversion symmetry breaking on the interface \cite{chung2011topological}.
-Therefore, these ferromagnetic metal-superconductor heterostructures provide an interesting playground for investigating the interplay between the intrinsic spin-orbit coupling and the Rashba spin-orbit hopping.
-In particular, one would expect competitions when there is an intrinsic Dresselhaus spin-orbit coupling in the ferromagnetic metal.
+Recently, there has been considerable progress in the experimental realization of heterostructures between conventional superconductors and layered van der Waals (vdW) ferromagnetic materials\cite{huang2017layer,gong2017discovery,wang2018electric,fei2018two,deng2018gate}, such as the FGT/superconductor hybrid systems\cite{hu2023long}, $\rm{CrO_2}$/superconductor heterostructures\cite{keizer2006spin,zhang2020tunable} and $\rm{CrBr_3/NbSe_2}$ heterostructures\cite{kezilebieke2020topological,kezilebieke2021electronic,kezilebieke2022moire}.
+In these van der Waals heterostructures, a strong proximity effect can induce superconductivity in the ferromagnetic layer\cite{alidoust2015zero,halterman2018induced}, even in the presence of a significant Zeeman field.
+More interestingly, there can be the coexistence of intrinsic spin-orbit coupling in the ferromagnetic metal layer\cite{kim2018large,alghamdi2019highly} and extrinsic spin-orbit interlayer hopping between the ferromagnetic metal and superconductor\cite{chung2011topological}.
+Therefore, these ferromagnetic metal-superconductor heterostructures provide an interesting playground for investigating the interplay between the two distinct mechanisms for achieving topological superconductivity.
+In particular, one would expect rich topological phases due to the competition between the intrinsic Dresselhaus spin-orbit coupling in the ferromagnetic metal and the Rashba spin-orbit inter-layer hopping.